 About the Author: Amit Kalia

 Amit is a full time local REALTOR® with RE/MAX Real Estate Brokerage Inc. in Mississauga.
 RE/MAX is Canada's #1 real estate company.
-Team Kalia serves property sellers, first time buyers, investors, landlords, new immigrants and non-residents in Mississauga including Square One City Centre area.
+Team Kalia serves property sellers, first time buyers, investors, landlords and newcomers in Mississauga and the GTA.
 Team Kalia offers a 30 Days Sold Guarantee to Sellers.
-They also provide tenant finding services to their investor clients.
+They also provide tenant finding services to their landlord clients.